navigateconsulting/virtual-assistant/docs/installation/Readme.md

 application data in case of any issues.

-Note : We do not recommend to change bind-mount volumes attached to docker containers as this might break the functionality. in future releases we would bring in flexibility to define data store locations etc.
+Note : We do not recommend to change bind-mount volumes attached to docker containers as this might break the functionality.
+In future releases we would bring in flexibility to define data store locations etc.